SteveTaylorDev/accelerometer-control/README.md

 # Accelerometer Control

-Android project utilizing the accelerometer as input to manipulate physics properties.
+Android project built in Unity utilizing the accelerometer as input to manipulate physics properties.

 Controller scripts for the Game, Camera and Gravity manage their respective tasks.